HIV Among People Aged 50 and Over

-Many older Americans are sexually active, including those who are infected with HIV, and have many of the same risk factors for HIV infection as younger Americans, including a lack of knowledge about HIV and how to prevent transmission, and multiple partners.
-Older people also face unique issues, including:
+Many older people are sexually active, including those living with HIV, and may have many of the same HIV risk factors as younger people, including a lack of knowledge about HIV and how to prevent transmission, as well as multiple partners.
+Older people also face some unique issues:

-Stigma is a particular concern among older Americans because they may already face isolation due to illness or loss of family and friends.
-Stigma negatively affects people's quality of life, self-image, and behaviors and may prevent them from seeking HIV care and disclosing their HIV status.
+Stigma is a particular concern among older people because they may already face isolation due to illness or loss of family and friends.
+Stigma negatively affects people's quality of life, self-image, and behaviors, and may prevent them from seeking HIV care and disclosing their HIV status.

 What CDC Is Doing

-Act Against AIDS, a national communications initiative that focuses on raising awareness, fighting stigma, and reducing the risk of HIV infection among at-risk populations.
-AAA includes Let's Stop HIV Together (approximately 40% of campaign participants are aged 50 and older), HIV Screening.
-Standard Care. (encourages primary care physicians to screen patients of all ages for HIV infection), and Prevention IS Care (provides continuing education and materials for physicians to address complex issues of those living with HIV).
+- Act Against AIDS, a national communications initiative that focuses on raising awareness, fighting stigma, and reducing the risk of HIV infection among at-risk populations.
+Act Against AIDS includes Let's Stop HIV Together (approximately 40% of campaign participants are aged 50 and older); HIV Screening.
+Standard Care., which encourages primary care physicians to screen patients of all ages for HIV infection; and Prevention IS Care, which provides continuing education and materials for physicians to address the complex issues of those living with HIV infection.

-The Comprehensive Human Immunodeficiency Virus Prevention Programs for Health Departments Funding Opportunity Announcement, a 5-year, $339 million HIV prevention initiative for health departments in states, territories, and select cities, including those serving clients at risk for HIV infection.
+- The Comprehensive HIV Prevention Programs for Health Departments Funding Opportunity Announcement, a 5-year, $339 million HIV prevention initiative for health departments in states, territories, and select cities, including those serving clients at risk for HIV infection.